* Any time Cliff and Clair share a romantic moment. Doubly true if it takes place after they'd been fighting or had an argument during the episode.

 * Convinced that Denise is in no way ready to be a mother, Cliff and Clair head up to her room to check up on her, but back down when they find Denise cradling Olivia and reading her a bedtime story.

 * Martin takes the responsibility for not getting a reservation for quarters on his base when Denise was actually the one who didn't make the necessary phone call.

-* During the Thanksgiving dinner, Russel in no way hesitates to recognize Martin's ex-wife and Olivia's mother, Paula, as part of the family.
+* During the Thanksgiving dinner, Russell in no way hesitates to recognize Martin's ex-wife and Olivia's mother, Paula, as part of the family.

-** Denise inviting Paula to Thanksgiving dinner in the first place, with no hesitation on her part and despite everyone else's assumptions that she would (or should) be uncomfortable with it.
+** Denise inviting Paula to Thanksgiving dinner in the first place, with no hesitation on her part and despite Martin and everyone else assuming that she would (or should) be uncomfortable with it.

 * Two moments during Olivia's birthday party: Martin telling Olivia how special her gift is because she's inheriting a tricycle that carries all of the good memories of its previous owners with it.
 After that, there's Martin taking the time to pull Denise aside and tell her how thankful he and Olivia are to have her in their lives.

 * The entire King of Romance contest, especially after the wives were planning to intentionally make fun of the husbands, but their hearts are softened by the thoughtful gifts given to them.